docker-library/docs/silverpeas/content.md

 	    -v postgresql-data:/var/lib/postgresql/data \
 	    postgres:9.6

-We recommended strongly to mount the directory with the database file on the host so the data won't be lost when upgrading PostgreSQL to a newer version (a Data Volume Container can be used instead).
+We recommend strongly to mount the directory with the database file on the host so the data won't be lost when upgrading PostgreSQL to a newer version (a Data Volume Container can be used instead).
 For any information how to start a PostgreSQL container, you can refer its [documentation]((https://hub.docker.com/_/postgres/).

-Once the database system is running, a database for Silverpeas has to be created and a user with administrative rights on this database should be added; it is recommended to create a dedicated user account in the database for each application.
-For this document, and by default, a database `Silverpeas` and a user `silverpeas` for that database are created for Silverpeas.
+Once the database system is running, a database for Silverpeas has to be created and a user with administrative rights on this database should be added; it is recommended to create a dedicated user account in the database for each application and therefore for Silverpeas.
+In this document, and by default, a database `Silverpeas` and a user `silverpeas` for that database are created.

 ### Start a Silverpeas instance with the default configuration